RobertStewart/log4mongo-java/README.txt

    Java Driver JARs, into the classpath of your Java application

-4. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties this appender supports
+4. Configure log4j as usual, referring to the log4j.properties.sample file for the specific configuration properties the appender supports

 Todos
 -----
 * Add unit tests
-  * authentication
+  * connection failures

 * Clean up BSONification code - currently it's functional but skanky.
   Consider using daybreak for this [4].